-We have incurred net losses since inception through 2010.
-We had a net loss of \$26.2 million for the three months ended March 31, 2012 and as of March 31, 2012, we had an accumulated deficit of \$1.1 billion.
-While we were in a net income position of \$75.7 million for the year ended December 31, 2011, primarily as a result of the acceleration of revenue recognized under our 2008 collaboration agreement with Bristol-Myers Squibb that terminated in October 2011 and under our 2009 discovery collaboration agreement with Sanofi that terminated in December 2011, we anticipate further net losses and negative operating cash flow for the foreseeable future.
+We have incurred net losses since inception through the nine months ended September 30, 2012, with the exception of the fiscal year ended 2011.
+We had net income for the fiscal year ended 2011, primarily as a result of the acceleration of revenue recognized under our 2008 collaboration agreement with Bristol-Myers Squibb that terminated in October 2011 and under our 2009 discovery collaboration agreement with Sanofi that terminated in December 2011.
+We anticipate net losses and negative operating cash flow for the foreseeable future.
+For the nine months ended September 30, 2012, we had a net loss of \$95.5 million; as of September 30, 2012, we had an accumulated deficit of \$1.2 billion.
 We have not yet completed the development, including obtaining regulatory approval, of cabozantinib or any other product candidates and, consequently, have not generated revenues from the sale of pharmaceutical products.
 We have derived substantially all of our revenues to date from collaborative research and development agreements.
 Revenues from research and development collaborations depend upon continuation of the collaborations, research funding, the achievement of milestones and royalties we earn from any future products developed from the collaborative research.
 If we are unable to successfully achieve milestones, our collaborators fail to develop successful products or research funding we receive from collaborators decreases, we will not earn the revenues contemplated under such collaborative agreements.
 The amount of our net losses will depend, in part, on the rate of growth, if any, in our license and contract revenues and on the level of our expenses.
 These losses have had and will continue to have an adverse effect on our stockholders' equity and working capital.
-Our research and development expenditures and general and administrative expenses have exceeded our revenues through 2010 and for the three months ended March 31, 2012, and we expect to spend significant additional amounts to fund the development of cabozantinib.
+Our research and development expenditures and general and administrative expenses have exceeded our revenues through 2010 and for the nine months ended September 30, 2012, and we expect to spend significant additional amounts to fund the development of cabozantinib.
 As a result, we expect to continue to incur substantial operating expenses, and, consequently, we will need to generate significant additional revenues to achieve future profitability.
 Because of the numerous risks and uncertainties associated with developing drugs, we are unable to predict the extent of any future losses or when we will become profitable, if at all.